The Marketer’s Dilemma – How Many Choices?

 The answer is in the jam study

 It’s called “the paradox of choice” and it confounds marketers every day.
 Many marketers (and people in general) believe that if we offer potential customers more choices, they’ll be thrilled and more likely to buy – since it’s obviously more likely they’ll find what they want.
-In reality, the more choices we offer, the LESS likely it is that the potential customer will buy.

 So what does that have to do with jam?
 Back in 2000, a couple of psychologists, one from Columbia and one from Stanford, published a study about choice, featuring jams.
 At a local grocery, a table was put out and jams were put on display.
 On alternate days, the table had either 6 different jams or 24 different kinds of jam – four times more.
 And I’m sure I’ve foreshadowed the outcome to the point where you know that the most jam sales occurred when there were only 6 jams on display.